sr2ds/coeur/README.md

  ### TODO List

+- [ ] Pipeline to build packages - from each new tag, create the new package on pypi
 - [ ] Custom templates (themes)
     - [ ] Command to export template folder
     - [ ] Documentation about templates